u7122029/autoeval_baselines/README.md

 - `<metric>` is the name of the metric you would like to test,
 - `<datasets>` are the space separated datasets you would like to record results for.
 We recommend using `train_data val_data`

+If you would like to recalculate the results for any of the metrics (including image classification), simply add the `--recalculate-results` flag.
 ### Self-Supervised Task Metrics

 We present the metrics for each self-supervised task used in this repository below.